Pre-analysis protocol for an observational study on the effects of adolescent sports participation on health in early adulthood: Analysis plan

 To check whether matching adequately balanced the exposed and control units in terms of the matched covariates within matched sets, we calculated the standardized differences before matching and after matching.
 The standardized difference of a covariate before matching is the difference in means of the covariate for the exposed vs. controls within group pooled standard deviation units.
 The standardized difference after matching is the weighted average of the difference in means within matched sets between the exposed and control units in the same within group pooled standard deviation units as before matching, where the weighting is by the number of exposed units in the matched set.
 To achieve adequate balance over the matched covariates, for every match we aimed to reduce the absolute value of the standardized difference for every matched covariate between the exposed and control units below 0.1 after matching.
 More details about the matching algorithm and the computation of balance metrics are provided in Appendix~\ref{sec:app_matching_defs}.

-For each exposure, we restricted the ratio of controls to exposed units between $1:k$ and $k:1$, with $k$ taking values $1, 2, \dots, 10$, i.e. each matched set has a maximum size of $k+1$, with either (a) one exposed unit and a maximum of $k$ controls, or (b) one control and a maximum of $k$ exposed units.
-For the final matched sets, we chose the value of $k$ that minimized the number of covariates with absolute standardized difference (ASD) in the interval $(0.1, 0.2)$ after matching.
-If there is any covariate for which the absolute standardized difference after matching exceeds $0.2$ we declare the matching as failed.
+For each exposure, we restricted the ratio of controls to exposed units between $1:k$ and $k:1$, with $k$ taking values $1, 2, \dots, 10.$ In this way, each matched set has a maximum size of $k+1$, with either (a) one exposed unit and a maximum of $k$ controls, or (b) one control and a maximum of $k$ exposed units.
+For the final matched sets, we chose the value of $k$ that minimized the number of covariates with absolute standardized difference in the interval $(0.1, 0.2)$ after matching.
+If there is any covariate for which the absolute standardized difference after matching exceeds $0.2,$ we declare the matching as failed.

-\textbf{Randomization Inference.} Our goal is to estimate the effects of different levels of activity participation on our primary and secondary outcomes.
-We will conduct randomization inference on every outcome within each matched comparison respectively.
-For every outcome under each comparison with a specific level of activity participation as the exposure, the null hypothesis to be tested is that the specific level of activity participation (exposure) would have no effect on that outcome; the alternative hypothesis was that the exposure would indeed have an effect on that outcome.
-Using Huber's m-statistics and the \texttt{senfm} function in the \textbf{sensitivityfull} \textsf{R} package \citep{Rosenbaum_sens}, we will compute the two-sided p-values as well as the confidence intervals to estimate the exposure effect within each matched comparison, under the additive exposure effect model.
+\textbf{Randomization inference.} Our goal is to estimate the effects of different levels of activity participation on our primary and secondary outcomes.
+We will conduct randomization inference on every outcome within each matched comparison.
+For binary outcomes, we test the composite null of no effect described in \citet{fogarty_testing} (see Appendix~\ref{sec:app_binary_testing} for more details).
+For continuous outcomes, we test the null hypothesis of no constant additive effect using the default m-test implemented in the \texttt{senfm} function in the \textsf{R} package \textbf{sensitivityfull} \citep{Rosenbaum_sens}.
+Note that although the PHQ9 score is integer-valued, we will treat it like a continuous outcome.
+For each test, we will compute two-sided p-values when running our testing-in-order procedure.
+For the sake of completeness, we will also report 95\% confidence intervals for every possible comparison, including those not reached in our testing-in-order procedure.
+Code for forming the matched sets and running the testing-in-order procedure is available at \url{https://github.com/ajinkya-k/nsyr-matching-testing}.